maze-agent/Maze/README.md

 # 🌟Why  Maze？
 - Task-level parallelism

   Unlike LangGraph’s agent-level execution model—which runs the entire agent workflow sequentially in a single process—Maze employs task-level parallelism, enabling true concurrent execution of individual tasks.
 In compute-intensive scenarios, Maze can significantly improve end-to-end (e2e) performance.
-Moreover, Maze can serve as a runtime backend for LangGraph, allowing existing LangGraph workflows to be seamlessly migrated to Maze and automatically gain task-level parallelism without modifying original logic.[**An example**](https://github.com/QinbinLi/Maze/tree/develop/examples/financial_risk_workflow)
+Moreover, Maze can serve as a runtime backend for LangGraph, allowing existing LangGraph workflows to be seamlessly migrated to Maze and automatically gain task-level parallelism without modifying original logic. [**Example**](https://github.com/QinbinLi/Maze/tree/develop/examples/financial_risk_workflow)

 - Resource Management

   When multiple tasks run in parallel within a single workflow—or when multiple workflows execute concurrently—resource contention can occur.
-Without proper coordination, this may lead to severe resource overloads, such as GPU out-of-memory (OOM) errors.[**An example**]()
+Without proper coordination, this may lead to severe resource overloads, such as GPU out-of-memory (OOM) errors.

 - Distributed Deployment